← Back to Insights

 • TL;DR

 The BoC is expected to cut tomorrow, balancing two forces: inflation that's easing but still sticky, and growth/employment that are weakening fast.
 Developers and bridge borrowers win immediately from lower prime-based debt, while fixed-rate owners see little change until the 5-year GoC yield moves.
-Expect a shallow easing path toward 2.25-2.50% through 2026.
+Expect a shallow easing path toward 2.25 to 2.50% through 2026, with limited room for aggressive cuts.

 Get analysis like this delivered every week.